 “Indeed, my prayer, my rites of sacrifice, my living and my dying are for Allah, Lord of the worlds.”

 Prophet Ibrahim (A.S) took his son Hazrat Ismail (A.S) to Mount Arafat to perform the sacrifice.
-Just when he was about to sacrifice his son, Allah (SWT) replaced Ismail with a dead ram instead.
+Just as he was about to sacrifice his son, Allah (SWT) replaced Ismail with a dead ram instead.
 His son was standing next to him, fit and healthy.

-This demonstrates an unconditional act of devotion on Prophet Ibrahim (A.S)’s part towards his Lord.
+This demonstrates an unconditional act of devotion on Prophet Ibrahim (A.S)’s part towards his Lord

 More questions?
 View our Qurbani FAQ's page.